Priviliged people registration procedure The Hague region

 Documents to bring to your appointment

-- Legalised birth, marriage and/ or divorce certificate (if available).
-Read more about legalisation and apostille at the website of the Dutch government.
+• Legalised and translated birth, marriage and/ or divorce certificate (if available).
+Read more about the legalisation and translation of certificates on the website of the Dutch government.

 Permanent residence after privileged status for 10 years